Sign in

 A Location Australian Government Education ID number (Location AGEID) is a unique identifier for each location of a school approved by the department.
 It is different to the school’s AGEID.

-Address Collection data is submitted against the Location AGEID.
+Address collection data is submitted against the Location AGEID.

 You can find your Location AGEID in your signed in profile page or by using the ‘link an organisation’ search function.